NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 FOR %%F IN (*.txt) DO echo %%F

-:: Perform a function call and print out the result CALL :add 10 11 &:: Perform a function call with param1=10 and param2=11 ECHO %RESULT% &:: should echo 21
+:: Perform a function call and print out the result
+:: In this case, we are calling function add param1=10 and param2=11 CALL :add 10 11
+:: should echo 21
+ECHO %RESULT%

 :: Define the add function
 :add